 My emerging tutoring passion is assisting ESL college students with their coursework.
 Most of them must also hold full-time jobs to support themselves and often their families as well.
 Many require online courses to get college educations.
 They could not earn a college degree any other way.
 Do textbook publishing companies realize how much cultural bias is written into their online ancillary... read more

 It seems most fitting to blog about what is first and foremost in my field of expertise: the Catholic faith.
-Oftentimes, high school students walk into a religion classroom with the expectation of receiving an "A" simply because the student is an "A" student or that the grade will reflect the student's own personal level of devotion or that religion class is for sitting in circles, holding... read more
+Oftentimes, high school students walk into a religion classroom with the expectation of receiving an "A" simply because the student is an "A" student or that the grade will reflect the student's own personal level of devotion or that religion class is for sitting... read more

 The most High Supreme Being, All Powerful and Omniscient, and above Him there is no other.
 Because God is, He cannot be comprehended even when He is studied by His creation.
 He will remain infinitely a mystery.
 God is not human, not limited by time or space, not imperfect, because God is by essence divine; therefore, He exists eternally and infinitely.
 Our task as His creation is to believe... read more